HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/index.md

 ### Audience

-This implementation guide is intended for those Form designers, systems developers and integrators, and clinical informaticists.
+This implementation guide is intended for those form designers, systems developers and integrators, and clinical informaticists.
 The audiences for this implementation guide should consider how IHE SDC forms and data may be used within FHIR.

 ### SDC Form Structure

-IHE SDC ustilizes Identifiers on all Question and Answer Sets (QAS).
+IHE SDC utilizes Identifiers on all Question and Answer Sets (QAS).
 These IDs within the QAS better allow for mapping between IHE SDC forms, standard or local terminology, billing codes, etc. They enable implementers to better capture and utilize their structured data within databases.

 IHE SDC forms also have a robust metadata section that allows for the capture of important copyright information on the form, its disease site and other important information such as versioning.
 More detail on this can be found in the [IHE SDC Technical Framework Supplement](https://www.ihe.net/uploadedFiles/Documents/QRPH/IHE_QRPH_Suppl_SDC.pdf)